 Public procurement is not only bound by a more ridged set of rules and regulation than for a private company.
-The rules and regulation gives procurement different considerations that affect the way it is conducted from the beginning.
-These rules also affect our expectations to the results.

-For a private company their procurement will have an expectance to help the company make a profit and to get best value for their money, the government is expected to find the product or service that offers the best value for money, and in addition they are expected to uphold a variety of different criteria satisfying the multiple stakeholders.
-The different stakeholders are both external and internal, and they all have an expectation for the public procurement to fulfil their personal needs and wants, in addition to the needs of the procurement.
+There are expectations for contribution beyond the ordinary scope of procurement.
+For a private company there is an expectance to help the company make a profit and to get best value for their money, the government is expected to find the product or service that offers the best value for money, and in addition they are expected to uphold a variety of different criteria satisfying multiple stakeholders.
+Stakeholders are both external and internal, and all have an expectation for what procurement should achieve.
+The different expectations from stakeholders are often conflicting and often mutually exclusive.